vocol/scor/README.md

 ## Future

 SCORVoc is planned as the basis for the [SCMApp](https://github.com/np00/scmApp).
 SCMApp provides a Web Interface Configurator to manage Supply Chains.

+-
+© APICS 2015.
+APICS, CCOR, CPIM, CSCP, DCOR, SCOR, and SCORmark are all registered trademarks of APICS.
+All rights reserved.